 Then MGA had the stupid idea to suddenly file a lawsuit on Mattel because they felt that the Myscene line was basically stealing their idea.
 Then Mattel fought back by stating that the Bratz designer was still an employee with Mattel when he gave the idea to MGA, which according to contract, meant that Mattel truly owned the rights to the Bratz dolls.
 At first, Mattel won, and the reward was that all Bratz dolls should be removed from shelves.
 MGA filed an appeal, and they won.
 So, Bratz came back on shelves.
 However, while they were gone, Mattel had already made plans to take their hold on the doll market.

 But MGA is used to set-backs.
 It’s not easy being competition to a multi-billion dollar company like Mattel.
-They owned Disney toys in the past, American Girl, hot wheels, some Lego products, man, just about every big toy you can think of, Mattel’s hand is dipping in the profits.
+Mattel owned Disney toys in the past, American Girl, Hot Wheels, some Lego products, man, just about every big toy you can think of, their hands are dipping in the profits.
 MGA had the same problem with their initial launch May 2001.
 The Bratz didn’t become successful until Christmas 2001.
 Yet, they never gave up.
 I have confidence that MGA will come back on fire.
 There is one thing that I like about MGA that most doll companies lack: They always listen to their fans.
 Back in 2003, when Bratz came out with their first single, “Show Me What You Got” in Japan, I emailed MGA and asked if the Bratz would come out with an album in the USA.
 Two years later, they released Bratz Rock Angelz.
 I even asked for Tokyo dolls, and that came out too!
-They always gave me everything I asked for, and I was just 11 and 12 years old!
+They always gave me everything I asked for, and I was just 11, 12, and 13 years old!
 This is what made me love the Bratz so much.
 The company treated me like my opinions mattered, like I was a valuable customer, and I was just a kid!
 They always answered every email personally.
 Of course, they were a much smaller company then.
 But at the time, that was important to me.
 It’s what made me so excited about the future of Bratz and helped me support them.
-Even though I know I was just one voice, that made me feel like they considered my ideas.
+Even though I knew I was just one voice, that made me feel like they considered my ideas.
+I felt like I’d made a difference.
 Even now, MGA isn’t the kind of company to ignore it’s fans.
 They realize that they are not up to par.

 Fellow blogger Bratz Boulevard posted this quote: “So, here’s the deal with Bratz.
 We finally got the go-ahead to give it the time and backing to make it awesome.
 We want to really dig in to the direction of Bratz, what makes the brand awesome, and bring that back full force!
 In order to do that, and to have the epic come back that the brand really deserves, we are taking a year off.
 We are giving ourselves and the buyers a chance to cleanse palates of expectations so we can come back in 2015 and deliver something cutting edge, disruptive and awesome.”